jasonsiders/jasonsiders/README.md

 ---

 ### Currently working on:
-- Studying for the [Salesforce Javascript Developer](https://trailhead.salesforce.com/en/credentials/javascriptdeveloperi) certifiaction.
-- Becoming a dad for the first time in December
+- 👶 Becoming a dad for the first time in December
-- My various open source projects, including:
+- 🤝 My various open source projects, including:
   - [`apex-async-actions`](https://github.com/jasonsiders/apex-async-actions): Supercharge your asynchronous processing with custom actions and real-time monitoring.
   - [`apex-database-layer`](https://github.com/jasonsiders/apex-database-layer): A slim, extensible DML & SOQL Mocking Library.
   - [`apex-garbage-collector`](https://github.com/jasonsiders/apex-garbage-collector): An easy, configurable way to keep your data storage in check.